mazehall/eintopf-php-dev/README.md

 ### 2. Set your project name

-fw change the project name to properly use your new project description in Eintopf.
+Change the project name to properly use your new project description in Eintopf.
 To do that you have to change the "name" properties in the package.json file:

     ~/.eintopf/configs/my-php-app/package.json
     {